 Therefore it’s used by commercial grape growers to increase berry size.
-Unfortunately, GA3 kills fruitfulness of grapevines.
+Unfortunately, GA3 kills the fruitfulness of grapevines.

 Therefore using GA3 properly is extremely important - or don't use it at all!

-Most commercial grape varieties grown nowadays produce male and female flowers due to which cross pollination is not required.
+Most commercial grape varieties grown nowadays produce male and female flowers due to which cross-pollination is not required.

 However, certain grape species such as Vitis reparia, produce only male flowers.
-These come in literally thousands and therefore an average grower may become happy.
+These come in literally thousands, and therefore an average grower may become happy.
 However, later it’s seen that these flowers just fall off without producing grapes.

-Thus, a grower needs to find out the reason why their grapevines are not producing grapes or are producing fewer grapes and then they can solve the problem.
+Thus, a grower needs to find out the reason why their grapevines are not producing grapes or are producing fewer grapes, and then they can solve the problem.

 Grapevines Magnesium Deficiency

 Many grape growers wonder why the leaves of their vines turn yellow long before fall.
-Although there are a score of reasons for this, the most common reason is magnesium deficiency.
+Although there is a score of reasons for this, the most common reason is magnesium deficiency.
 It’s become increasingly evident how magnesium is important for optimum grape quality.